min2ha/ukwa-site/content/target/59989/index.en.md

   "subject": "Brexit"
 }

-#  BBC News: Brexit: SNP calls on Labour to keep UK in single market

 The Scottish National Party is calling on Labour to work with other opposition parties to keep Britain in the single market and customs union after Brexit.